mycielski/textract_study/readme.md

 ## Notes

 - This script uses busy waiting for Textract job results (in the `retrieve_analyses` function).
-It is not optimal, do not do as I have done there.
-Textract can publish notifications about finished jobs, so use that instead of stupidly asking about each job "is it done yet??" like my code does.
+It is not optimal.
+In fact, it is pretty terrible for performance.
+Use [notifications](https://docs.aws.amazon.com/textract/latest/dg/api-async.html#:~:text=The%20completion%20status%20of%20the%20request%20is%20published%20to%20an%20Amazon%20Simple%20Notification%20Service%20(Amazon%20SNS)%20topic.) instead.
 - The whole thing is just one file.
 Terrible for legibility but eh, it works.